simonmeaden/QHtml/README.md

-# QYaml
+# QHtml
-A Qt Yaml Reader/Writer and highlighted editor widget.
+A Qt Html 5 Reader/Writer and highlighted editor widget.
 ======================================================

-Uses FYaml library <https://github.com/pantoniou/libfyaml.git> underneath.
+Don't get excited as it isn't anywhere near complete yet.